Wood Burning Practices

-Burning waste like garbage, plastic, painted wood can release toxic chemicals and is illegal to burn.
+- Burning waste like garbage, plastic, and treated or painted wood is illegal in B.C.

-Coal only burns efficiently in Canadian Standards Association or ULC Standard approved stoves and inserts.
-Burning it in a wood stove is illegal in B.C., may produce excessive and highly toxic emissions, and cause a fire hazard as it burns hotter than wood.
+- Burning coal in a wood stove is illegal.
+Doing so may produce excessive and highly toxic emissions, and cause a fire hazard as it burns hotter than wood.

-Driftwood is covered in salt and burning it releases sodium and chlorine ions.
-These chlorine ions may form chlorinated compounds such as dioxins and furans, which are suspected cancer-causing agents.
-They can also corrode your stove and venting system.
+- Driftwood is covered in salt and burning it releases sodium and chlorine ions.
+The chlorine ions can lead to formation of toxic compounds such as dioxins and furans.
+Burning salty driftwood also corrodes your stove and venting system.

 Put crumpled newspaper in the stove (don't use coloured or gloss paper) and place 10 to 15 small pieces of finely split dry kindling on top of it and behind it.
 Open the air supply vent wide.

 Light the paper in several places near the air inlet.
 Leave the stove door partially open until the fire is going well, the chimney is primed, and the combustion chamber and air supply pipe have been warmed up.
 Do not leave the stove unattended during this time.